 5.6.3 This map shows even greater detail of the buildings and their owners and occupiers.
 The PDA is clearly part of a field designated 4 and is recorded as a meadow and used as pasture.
 It forms part of the land holdings of Hardacre Farm.
-Seen here located next to the PDA to the east (bottom of he map).
+Seen here located to the PDA to the south east (bottom left-hand side of the map).
 The farm and PDA is owned and occupied by John Addley (Fig.5).

 5.6.4 This is the first OS map.
-The PDA is shown to the west of Mill Lane and Hardacre Farm.

-A footpath crosses the diagonal of the PDA from the main road of the village towards the Farm (Fig.6).
+The PDA is shown to the south of a plot containing a couple of buildings and an orchard.
+On the western side of the road opposite the PDA is the public house.
+The PDA appears to be part of a large field.
+To the south, there now appears to be houses on either side of the main road through Preston (Fig.6).

-5.6.5 There appears little change (Fig.7).
+5.6.5 There appears little change at the PDA.
+The adjacent area to the north is still an orchard with three buildings (Fig.7).